KrauseFx/krausefx.com/_posts/2022-08-14-announcing-inappbrowsercom-see-what-javascript-commands-get-executed-in-an-in-app-browser.md

 > "Many tech companies take heat for 'abusing their users' privacy', when in fact they try to balance out business priorities, great user experiences, and ensuring they are respecting privacy and user data.
 It's clear why companies were motivated to provide an in-app experience for external websites in the first place.
 >
-> With the latest technology, it's possible for tech companies to provide a smooth experience for the user, while respecting their privacy.
+> With the latest technology, companies can start to provide a smooth experience for the user, while respecting their privacy.
 It's possible for iOS or Android developers to move the privacy standards and responsibility to Apple & Google (e.g. stricter app reviews, more permission screens, etc.), however this is a much larger conversation where companies need to work together to define what standards should exist.
 We can't have one or two companies set the direction for the entire industry, since a solution needs to work for the large majority of companies.
 Otherwise, we're left in a world where companies are forced to get creative on finding ways to track additional user data from any source possible, or define their own standards of what's best for user privacy, ultimately hurting the consumer and the product experience."

 &ndash; [Hemal Shah](https://twitter.com/hemal)